seb-wilkes/UK-general-election-2024/README.md

 I took the data as is straight from https://commonslibrary.parliament.uk/research-briefings/cbp-10009/

-The notebook included so far is to ask the question "How much of a threat was Reform UK to the Conservative Party?".
-A common message during the latter's campaign was that voting reform would put Labour in power.
+The notebook included so far is to ask the question "How much of a threat was _Reform UK_ to the_ Conservative Party_?".
+A common message during the latter's campaign was that voting _Reform_ would put _Labour_ in power.
 I was curious to see how true it was.

 ## The main idea